In today’s post I want to talk about my experience at Clarkson University Army ROTC.

-I have to say that I was very impressed with the Clarkson University Army ROTC program, right from the beginning.
-They had a great staff, great resources and awesome instructors.
+I was impressed with the Clarkson University Army ROTC program, right from the beginning.
+They had great resources, superb training, and awesome instructors.
 It was obvious they cared about their students.

 The Professor of Military Science (LTC Gregory) was top notch.
 The other instructors also went above and beyond to develop the cadets and provided tough, realistic training.
 We had a demanding physical fitness program in the morning and had “lab” once or twice a week.
 This is where we trained for the Ranger Challenge and did our basic leadership training.

 After my first semester (Spring 1999) I attended the ROTC Leadership Camp at Fort Lewis, Washington.
 I barely made it through that training because of my bad attitude, but I did make it.
 When I returned home from summer camp my instructors told me that I would need to “man up” and take my studies and ROTC responsibilities more seriously if I wanted to graduate.
 Fortunately, I listened.

-During my senior year, my grades got better and I became a better student.
-Looking back, I was definitely near the bottom of the barrel among my peer cadets.
-We had some great cadets who were much more responsible and were much better leaders than I was.
-I guess I was just a late bloomer and going through a difficult time in my life.
+During my senior year, my grades improved and I became a better student and cadet.
+Looking back, I was easily the worst cadet in the program.
+We had some great cadets who were much more responsible, mature, and were much better leaders than I was.
+I was just a late bloomer and going through a difficult time in my life.
 Plus, I was more focused on women and partying.
-Fortunately, the ROTC Cadre saw my potential and worked with me to the best of their ability.
+Fortunately, the ROTC cadre saw my potential and worked with me to the best of their ability.

 In May 2000, I earned my commission as a brand new Second Lieutenant in the Army Quartermaster Corps.
 That was one of the proudest moments of my life!
-My parents attended the graduation and pinned my gold bars on.
+My parents attended my graduation and pinned my gold bars on.
 My First Sergeant (from my local Army National Guard unit) got my first salute.
-From there I shipped off and served my time honorably in the Active Duty Army.
+From there I shipped off and served my time honorably in the Active-Duty Army.

-I’d like to chime in and say that during my Clarkson University Army ROTC experience, I also participated in the Simultaneous Membership Program (SMP), where I got paid as an E-5 and got to drill as a Cadet with a local National Guard unit.
+I’d like to chime in and say that during my Clarkson University Army ROTC experience, I participated in the Simultaneous Membership Program (SMP), where I got paid as an E-5 and got to drill as a cadet with a local National Guard unit.
 Many of my cadet peers did not do this!

-I was VERY fortunate to get to serve with the 2/108th Infantry Battalion in Ogdensburg and Plattsburg, NY, respectively.
-I got to serve as a Company XO and get some real world experience.
+I was fortunate to get to serve with the 2/108th Infantry Battalion in Ogdensburg and Plattsburg, NY, respectively.
+I was fortunate to serve as a Company XO and get some real-world experience.
 That experience was just as important (and good) as my ROTC experience.
-If you are given the option to do the SMP Program, take advantage of it and do it!
+If you are given the option to participate in the SMP Program, do it!

 About Clarkson University